-The World Series futures market, as it’s known, is open all year round and World Series odds shift alongside each team’s chances of winning the title.
-When you make a World Series futures bet, you lock in your potential payout at the current odds — no matter how much they improve or change.
+The World Series futures market, as it’s known, is open all year round.
+Inside this market, World Series odds shift alongside each team’s chances of winning the title.
+However, when you make a World Series futures bet, you lock in your potential payout at the currently posted odds — no matter how much they improve or change.

 As Canadian baseball fans remember all too well, the Toronto Blue Jays won back-to-back World Series in 1992-93.
 They made MLB history as the first team based outside the US to win it; then they did it again the very next year.
 Want to bet on the Jays or any other MLB team to win the World Series this go round?
 See below for live World Series odds direct from Canadian online sportsbooks..

 World Series odds

 Once Canadian online sportbooks are live, you’ll find the latest World Series futures odds in our feed below.
 That includes the World Series odds for the Jays.
 Once the World Series matchup is set, you’ll find daily MLB odds for each game here as well.
 If no feed is currently showing, it’s because no sportsbooks are currently live and posting single-game odds.

 You can bet on the World Series in multiple ways, including futures and individual games.
 You can also bet on player and team props before and during each World Series game itself.
 During the Series, basic game lines include the following options:

 - Moneyline betting: Pick one team to win the next game.
 The favourite will have negative odds, telling you how much you need to bet for a chance to win $100.
 The underdog will have positive odds, telling you how much you could win for every $100 you’re willing to bet.
 You lock in the odds at the time you place a bet, even if they change ahead of the first pitch.